- About Us

 1. The Collegiate ECHO Marketing Challenge by

-We are evaluating the following required deliverables using the scoresheet at this link which also will be on Submittable.com.
-(Feel free to print the page or bookmark it for your reference).
-Half the score (25 points out of 50) is weighted on market research.
+We are evaluating the following required deliverables using the scoresheet at this link which is the form each judge will see on Submittable.com.
+(Feel free to print the scoresheet or bookmark the web page for your reference.)
 The deliverables are:

 1) Executive Summary and Proposal in writing with visual support (elements 1-3 below are separate documents,each with their own page count):